54481andrew/pathogen-spillover-forecast/README.md

 within each year over the time span 2001 - 2019, then averaged across years.

-We also include land cover data derived from the MODIS land cover classification data-set.
-Each pixel of the reprocessed data rasters describes the fraction of surrounding 0.15 x 0.15 degree area that is of a specific land cover type.
+We also include land cover features derived from the MODIS land cover classification dataset.
+Each pixel of the reprocessed rasters describes the fraction of surrounding 0.15 x 0.15 degree area that is of a specific land cover type.
 Only those land cover predictors that had an average longevity of 20 or more years were included as